 ACACIA will train, support and mentor the African and UK crop research scientific community to have a greater future impact on key African agricultural challenges.
 ACACIA will provide African crop researchers and institutes with the access to cutting-edge technologies required to accelerate crop improvement in Africa.
 ACACIA will conduct world-leading research for development to accelerate the improvement of important African food crop species.

 - Applications Deadline: September 30, 2018

-- Course Level: Scholarships are available to pursue research.
+- Course Level: The studentships are available to pursue research.
 This includes MSc students, PhD students and researchers recently graduated from their studies (within 5 years).

-- Study Subject: Scholarships are awarded to do research in Plant Health.
+- Study Subject: The studentships are awarded to do research in Plant Health.
 This course will cover a broad range of science related to plant health, combined with the practical hands-on experience of the latest techniques which can advance research in this area.

 - Scholarship Award: Registration, Travel and Accommodation costs for the course will be covered for successful applicants.

-- Nationality: This scholarship is available for researchers from sub-Saharan African countries.
+- Nationality: this application is available for researchers from sub-Saharan African countries.